caroc0/HW20-Smart_Contracts/README.md

 ![contract](Images/smart-contract.png)

-## Background
+## Objective

-Your new startup has created its own Ethereum-compatible blockchain to help connect financial institutions, and the team wants to build smart contracts to automate some company finances to make everyone's lives easier, increase transparency, and to make accounting and auditing practically automatic!
+Build smart contracts to automate some company finances to make everyone's lives easier, increase transparency, and to make accounting and auditing practically automatic.

-## Instructions

 **Level One** is an `AssociateProfitSplitter` contract.
 This will accept Ether into the contract and divide the Ether evenly among the associate level employees.
 This will allow the Human Resources department to pay employees quickly and efficiently.

-### Starting your project

-Using [Remix IDE](https://remix.ethereum.org) and create a new contract.

-Test the contract, using the [Ganache](https://www.trufflesuite.com/ganache) development chain, and point MetaMask to `localhost:8545`, or replace the port with what you have set in your workspace.

 ### Contract requirements